amplication/docs/docs/getting-started/smart-git-sync.md

 For Pro and Enterprise plan users, Amplication offers _Smart Git Sync_.
 Free users get access to a simplified _Basic Git Sync_.

-On this page, you'll learn how Git Sync works and the primary betweens between Smart and Basic.
+On this page, you'll learn how Git Sync works and the primary differences between Smart and Basic.
 You will understand how Amplication manages the amplication branch, creates commits, and initiates pull requests.

 Let's get started.